 Can a computerized telescope replace charts?
 Not for beginners, I don't think, and not on mounts and tripods that are less than top-quality mechanically (able to point with better than 0.2° repeatability, which means fairly heavy and expensive).
 As Terence Dickinson and Alan Dyer say in their Backyard Astronomer's Guide, "A full appreciation of the universe cannot come without developing the skills to find things in the sky and understanding how the sky works.
 This knowledge comes only by spending time under the stars with star maps in hand."This Week's Planet Roundup

-Uranus (magnitude 5.8, in Pisces) is still in the southwest right after dusk.
+Uranus (magnitude 5.8, in Pisces) is in the background of Venus just after dark.

 All descriptions that relate to your horizon — including the words up, down, right, and left — are written for the world's mid-northern latitudes.
 Descriptions that also depend on longitude (mainly Moon positions) are for North America.

 Eastern Standard Time (EST) is Universal Time (UT, UTC, or GMT) minus 5 hours.

 “This adventure is made possible by generations of searchers strictly adhering to a simple set of rules.
 Test ideas by experiments and observations.
 Build on those ideas that pass the test.
 Reject the ones that fail.
 Follow the evidence wherever it leads, and question everything.
 Accept these terms, and the cosmos is yours.”